MattDoesAThing/yuzu-wiki/Building-for-Windows.md

   * Click the "Configure" button and choose "Visual Studio 15 2017 Win64"
 ![12](http://i.imgur.com/RvVcyCP.jpg)

-  * When CMake gives you an error, find the yuzu_USE_BUNDLED_SDL2, yuzu_USE_BUNDLED_QT and YUZU_USE_BUNDLED_UNICORN options on the list and check their respective checkboxes.
+  * When CMake gives you an error, find the YUZU_USE_BUNDLED_SDL2, YUZU_USE_BUNDLED_QT and YUZU_USE_BUNDLED_UNICORN options on the list and check their respective checkboxes.
 Click configure again.
 CMake will now download the required libraries.

 ![13](https://i.imgur.com/BX3Ek4h.png)
 ![14](https://i.imgur.com/K2E8y8s.png)